braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/dyspatch.md

 {% endalert %}

 ### Usage
-Your new email template can be found in the __Templates & Media > Email Templates__ section of your Braze account.
-You can now use this email template to start sending engaging email messages to your customers!
+your new email template can be found in the __templates & media > email templates__ section of your braze account. you can now use this email template to start sending engaging email messages to your customers!

 [1]: https://www.dyspatch.io
 [2]: https://dashboard.braze.com/sign_in